mscarey/legislice/docs/guides/downloading.rst

-If an :class:`~legislice.enactments.Enactment` loaded from the API references other provisions, it may provide a list of :class:`~legislice.enactments.CrossReference` objects when we call its :meth:`~legislice.enactments.BaseEnactment.cross_references` method.
+If an :class:`~legislice.enactments.Enactment` loaded from the API references other provisions, it may provide a list of :class:`~legislice.enactments.CrossReference` objects when we call its :meth:`~legislice.enactments.Enactment.cross_references` method.
 You can pass one of these :class:`~legislice.enactments.CrossReference` objects to the :meth:`~legislice.download.Client.fetch` or :meth:`~legislice.download.Client.read` method of